Vacco v. Quill: Stevens' concurrence

-In spite of this, however, Stevens said that the debate did not necessarily end there.
-He noted that the Supreme Court had found capital punishment to be constitutionally permissible, but had later also said that it could potentially be impermissibly cruel.
+However, Stevens said that the debate did not necessarily end there.
+He noted that the Supreme Court had found capital punishment to be constitutionally permissible but had later also said that it could potentially be impermissibly cruel.
 As such, simply deciding that a certain statute outlawing assisted suicide was constitutional did not mean that every possible application would be likewise.
-He stated that he believed that a state had a compelling interest in preventing suicide prompted by depression or coercion; however, this interest does not apply when people are competent to make decisions and who are not being coerced or abused into decision.
+He stated that he believed that a state had a compelling interest in preventing suicide prompted by depression or coercion buth the interest did not apply for people competent to make decisions unless coerced or abused into them.

-Stevens also rejected the argument, raised by the petitioners, that permitting physician-assisted suicide would taint the perception of the doctor/patient relationship.
+Stevens also rejected the argument, raised by the petitioners, that permitting physician-assisted suicide would taint the perception of the doctor-patient relationship.
 In some cases, he argued, a doctor's refusal to hasten death could be perceived as an act contrary to the doctor's role of healer.
-In cases such as these, he believed that the relationship would not be hindered by permitting the doctor to aid in the patient's demise.
+In such cases, Stevens believed that the relationship would not be hindered by permitting the doctor to aid in the patient's demise.

-To conclude his opinion, Stevens stated once more that he agreed with the majority finding, and that the rationale in the decision was well founded.
+To conclude his opinion, he stated once more that he agreed with the majority finding, and that the rationale in the decision was well founded.
 However, he drew a distinction between finding a law generally acceptable and finding it acceptable in all cases.
-While agreeing in principle, he noted that there could be some instances where the law unjustly infringed upon a patient's personal liberty.
+While agreeing in principle, he noted that there could be some instances in which the law unjustly infringed upon a patient's personal liberty.